bbalasub1/glmnet_python/README.md

 Currently, `glmnet` library methods for gaussian, multi-variate gaussian, binomial, multinomial, poisson and cox models are implemented for both normal and sparse matrices.

-Additionally, cross-validation is also implemented for gaussian, binomial and multinomial models.
-CV for multi-variate gaussian, cox and poisson models are yet to be implemented.
-Note that all CV is done serially in the current version.
-Parallel versions will be implemented in the future.
+Additionally, cross-validation is also implemented for gaussian, multivariate gaussian, binomial and multinomial models.
+CV for cox and poisson models are yet to be implemented.

+CV can be done in both serial and parallel manner.
+Parallellization is done using multiprocessing and joblib libraries.

 During installation, the fortran code is compiled in the local machine using `gfortran`, and is called by the python code.